 In order to reduce confusion and misunderstanding between our patients and the office, we have adopted the following policies.
 If you have any questions about these policies, please discuss them with our office manager.
-We are dedicated to providing the best possible card and service to you and regard your complete understanding of your financial responsibilities as an essential element of your care and treatment.
+We are dedicated to providing the best possible care and service to you and regard your complete understanding of your financial responsibilities as an essential element of your care and treatment.

 Missed or Cancelled Appointments/Late Arrivals